 Many people come to permaculture knowing that there is something wrong with the old worldview, but they don’t yet have a new paradigm to replace it.
 They are attracted to permaculture as better gardening or as a means of social change, and gradually adopt the new worldview as they see it overcoming the flaws and damage of the old.
 Others come to permaculture after shifting to this holistic paradigm because permaculture supports it and offers an approach to working within it.
 In both cases, it takes time to fully grasp the depth of permaculture in part because nearly all of us were raised in the old paradigm.
 After twenty years of practicing permaculture design, I still have trouble defining it.

 Permaculture, then, is not a philosophy or worldview, and it is not a single tool, either.
 But to use permaculture well requires adopting a new worldview and new tools.
-Like the early chemists who called themselves philosophers, right now the boundary between the tools, the approach to using them, and the worldview that makes their effective use possible are blurry.
+Just as it was for the early chemists who called themselves philosophers, for permaculturists the boundary between the tools, the approach to using them, and the worldview that makes their effective use possible are blurry.

-In some ways permaculture is in a class similar to the problem-solving approach called the scientific method, the experimentalist view developed by Lavoisier, Boyle, and their peers.
-It is not the paradigm, it is not the tools.
-It is the approach for using the tools—a way of working that is guided by the paradigm.
+In some ways permaculture is in a class similar to the problem-solving approach called the scientific method, the experimentalist strategy developed by Lavoisier, Boyle, and their peers.
+You can’t rightly call either of them a paradigm or a particular set the tools.
+They each are the approach for using a wide array of tools—a way of working that is guided by the paradigm.
 So of course this is confusing.
 People have been arguing over what “the scientific method” is for centuries: is it deductive or inductive, does the hypothesis or the data come first?
 Most scientists can’t tell you.
-They learn the scientific method by using it, and it’s devilishly hard to explain what it is.
+They learn the scientific method by using it, and even when you know how to use it, it’s devilishly hard to explain what it is.
 Sound familiar?

 With all this in mind, I think the definition of permaculture that must rise to the top is that it is a design approach to arrive at solutions, just as the scientific method is an experimental approach.
 In more concrete terms, permaculture tells how to choose from a dauntingly large toolkit—all the human technologies and strategies for living—to solve the new problem of sustainability.
 It is an instruction manual for solving the challenges laid out by the new paradigm of meeting human needs while enhancing ecosystem health.
 The relationship explicitly spelled out in that view, which connects humans to the larger, dynamic environment, forces us to think in relational terms, which is a key element of permaculture.
 The two sides of the relationship are explicitly named in two permaculture ethics: care for the Earth, and care for people.
 And knowing we need both sides of that relationship is immensely helpful in identifying the problems we need to solve.
 First, what are human needs?
 The version of the permaculture flower that I work with names some important ones: food, shelter, water, waste recycling, energy, community, health, spiritual fulfillment, justice, and livelihood.
 The task set out by permaculture, in the new paradigm, is to meet those needs while preserving ecosystem health, and we have metrics for assessing the latter.
 The way those needs are met will vary by place and culture, but the metrics of ecosystem health can be applied fairly universally.